Dbz/KittenCannon/README.md

-# Catapult™ Challenge
+# KittenCannon™ Challenge

-Catapult™ is a proprietary, state-of-the-art system for selling and shipping cats to cat enthusiasts worldwide.
+KittenCannon™ is a proprietary, state-of-the-art system for selling and shipping cats to cat enthusiasts worldwide.

 Your challenge, should you choose to accept it: